ImranRoshan013/Customer-Churn-Prediction-Analysis-using-ML/README.md

-Customer Churn Prediction
+Telecom Customer Churn Prediction
+Project Overview
 This project focuses on predicting customer churn for a telecom company using machine learning.
-The goal is to identify customers who are likely to churn (leave) the service, enabling the company to take proactive measures to retain them.
+The goal is to identify customers who are likely to leave the service so that the company can take proactive measures to retain them.

-Table of Contents
-Problem Statement

-Dataset

-Approach
+Key Steps
+Data Cleaning & Preprocessing: Handled missing values, converted categorical variables, and scaled numerical features.

+Exploratory Data Analysis (EDA): Analyzed the distribution of churn and relationships between features.

+Feature Engineering: Created new features like TotalServices and AverageMonthlySpend.

+Model Building: Trained and evaluated Logistic Regression, Random Forest, XGBoost, and an Ensemble Model.

+Hyperparameter Tuning: Used RandomizedSearchCV to optimize model performance.

+Model Evaluation: Achieved 84.3% accuracy with the Ensemble Model.

+Model Deployment: Saved the best model for future use.

+Tools & Technologies
+Python

+Pandas, NumPy, Matplotlib, Seaborn

+Scikit-learn, XGBoost, SMOTE

+Joblib (for model saving)

 Results

-Technologies Used

-How to Use

-Future Work

-Problem Statement
-Customer churn is a critical issue for businesses, as retaining existing customers is often more cost-effective than acquiring new ones.
-This project aims to predict customer churn using historical data and provide actionable insights to reduce churn rates.

-Dataset
-The dataset used is the Telco Customer Churn Dataset from IBM.
-It contains information about:

-Customer demographics (e.g., gender, age, partner, dependents).

-Services signed up for (e.g., phone, internet, online security).

-Account information (e.g., tenure, contract type, payment method).

-Target variable: Churn (Yes/No).

-Approach
-Data Preprocessing:

-Handled missing values and encoded categorical variables.

-Performed feature engineering (e.g., created tenure groups, monthly-to-total charges ratio).

-Exploratory Data Analysis (EDA):

-Visualized key trends and correlations.

-Analyzed the distribution of churned vs. non-churned customers.

-Model Building:

-Trained and evaluated multiple models, including Balanced Random Forest, EasyEnsemble, and XGBoost.

-Selected XGBoost as the best model due to its high accuracy (78%) and balanced precision-recall trade-off.

-Results
-Best Model: XGBoost achieved an accuracy of 78%, a precision of 56%, and a recall of 70% for churn prediction.

-Key Insights:

-Customers with longer tenure and two-year contracts are less likely to churn.

-Customers with fiber optic internet and higher monthly charges are more likely to churn.

-Technologies Used
-Programming Language: Python

-Libraries: Pandas, NumPy, Scikit-learn, XGBoost, Matplotlib, Seaborn.

-Tools: Jupyter Notebook, Git.
+Best Model: Ensemble Model (VotingClassifier)

+Accuracy: 84.3%

+Precision: 83.96%

+Recall: 85.32%

+F1-Score: 84.63%

+ROC-AUC: 84.29%